rmzetti/hover-exec/README.md

 # Hover-exec README

 This is the README for the VSCode extension *hover-exec*.
 For more detail, [READMORE](READMORE.md).
 Once the extension is installed, the README, the READMORE and the test files are best viewed in the editor.
-Type or copy one of the following in any instance of the editor - hover to see the path, or exec by clicking or alt-/ or opt-/ to open the file in the editor.
+Type or copy one of the following in any instance of the editor - hover to see the path, or exec by clicking the bottom line of the hover message to open the file as a new tab in the editor.

 `code %x/README.md`            //%x is a hover-exec command variable giving the extension path \
 `code %x/READMORE.md`       //extended README \
 `code %x/test/basic_tests.md` //basic tests \
 `code %x/test/misc_tests.md`  //benchmark tests and REPLs

-NB.
+- NB.
 Each of the above commands (highlighted in preview) must be surrounded by single backticks, and must start in col 1.

 Using *hover-exec* in the vscode editor on these files will allow live testing and comparison with the test outputs provided.
 Note that any changes made to these files will be reverted if *hover-exec* is updated, so save the file locally if you want to keep changes.